Dietitian-Approved Cooking Oils: Best Healthy Options vs. Hidden Harmful Ones

 1. Extra Virgin Olive Oil (EVOO)

-- Health Benefits: Reduces LDL cholesterol, supports brain health, anti-inflammatory.
+• Health Benefits: Reduces LDL cholesterol, supports brain health and has anti-inflammatory properties.

 Pro Tip: Look for cold-pressed, unfiltered extra virgin olive oil stored in dark bottles to preserve its antioxidant content.